Geddydukes/corgi-work-trial/frontend/README.md

 - Add notes for changed items
 - Save changes to database
 - User overrides stored separately for rule refinement

+## UX Notes

+- Long line-item lists are rendered naively (no virtualization); very large claims may benefit from windowing/pagination.
+- Error/loading states are minimal in variance/decision views; backend connectivity issues are surfaced, but deeper API errors are only lightly summarized.

 ## API Endpoints Used